CAAPIM/JS-OAuth2-Client/doc/README.md

 1. Create user accounts either in local database, or in the _Lightweight Directory Access Protocol_ (LDAP).
 Make a note of the user account details.

 2. Enable _Cross-Origin Resource Sharing_ (CORS) on the protected API *(/oauth/v2/protectedapi*)* using the Process CORS Request assertion.
-For more information, see the [Process CORS Request Assertion](https://docops.ca.com/display/GATEWAY92/Process+CORS+Request+Assertion) in the CA API Gateway documentation.
+For more information, see the [Process CORS Request Assertion](https://docops.ca.com/ca-api-gateway/9-1/en/policy-assertions/assertion-palette/access-control-assertions/process-cors-request-assertion) in the CA API Gateway documentation.

 <a name="9"></a>
-### Step3: Download CA JS OAUTH 2.0 Library
+### Step3: Download CA JS OAuth 2.0 Library

 To download the CA JS OAuth 2.0 library to your machine, follow these steps: